fxbrandon/CryptoModelerWebsite/legal.md

 We provide personal information to trusted businesses or persons for the sole purpose of processing personally identifying information on our behalf and provide us with services.
 When this is done, it is subject to agreements that oblige those parties to process such information only on our instructions and in compliance with this Privacy Policy and appropriate confidentiality and security measures.
 We provide such information to third parties who have entered into non-disclosure agreements with us.

-We provide such information to a company controlled by, or under common control with, Crypto Modeler for any purpose permitted by this Privacy Policy.
+We provide such information to a company controlled by, or under common control with, CryptoModeler for any purpose permitted by this Privacy Policy.

 We may aggregate, anonymize, and publish data for statistical and research purposes only.
 For example, we may compile and share information related to the popularity of certain products tracked by users.
 In any such instance, the information will not be able to be traced back to any individual.